Leptospirosis

 The principles of investigation are:

 1. Confirm the diagnosis.
-When notified on the basis of single agglutination titre, contact the treating medical practitioner for clinical information and attempt to obtain a second sample for further serological testing.
+When notified on the basis of a single MAT, contact the treating medical practitioner for clinical information and attempt to obtain a second sample for further serological testing.
 When notified on the basis of a positive enzyme-linked immunosorbent assay IgM result, await MAT testing result.
+Where a case is confirmed by nucleic acid testing, a MAT test is required to identify the serovar.

 2. Identify likely source of infection.
 For confirmed cases, in consultation with the treating medical practitioner, attempt to identify the source of infection such as exposure to urine or tissues of infected animals or contaminated water.

 3. Refer for further investigation if appropriate.
-If occupational exposure suspected, obtain patient consent and then notify Workplace Health and Safety Queensland.
+If occupational exposure is suspected, obtain patient consent to notify Workplace Health and Safety Queensland.

 Restriction